VermontDepartmentOfHealth/covid-bot/faq-site/ReadMe.md

 environment=prod
 ```

-Choose which environment file to use by setting an environemtn variable named `AZURE_ENVIRONMENT` before running.
+Choose which environment file to use by setting an environment variable named `AZURE_ENVIRONMENT` before running.
 You can set the value in the following locations:

 * **Debug** - `.vscode/launch.json`
 * **Run** - `package.json` > `scripts`